 ...which, as I say, is actively engaged in applying its bastardly-, scientifically-derived warfare technologies as it flies its drones and strikes its bombs over the heads of wedding parties, causing what it admits in its own queerly Orwellian term, "collateral damage" of innocent victims in pursuit of so-called "terrorists," whom Obama is provoking into anger and retaliation with his very same misguided drones, all in the ostensible name of security.
 Yeah right!
 I feel so much safer under official USA-provocation-policy.

 [As to my old-time coffee buddy below who said my own behaviorism is religious, well he's not here to participate in the debate, so we'll let his position stand on its own two feet.
-Just remember for now that behaviorism is considered a philosophy that corresponds with behavioral science.
+Just remember for now that behaviorism is considered a philosophy that corresponds with behavior science.

 [Therefore, I believe I've poked my index finger into the dam and my argument still holds water, as edited, until it springs another leak.
 If other fellas spot more leaks, well then I'll take a leak away from the picture where nobody else can see it and patch up the wall once again, one slow leak of mine at a time, until and unless I run out of fingers and I capitulate under check-mate by readers like Dean.
 Then we can play poker.
 Okay, Dean?]

 As I said in Tumblr, I'm not the first blogger to ask if the profession is a cult.
 Indeed, I didn't mention it there, but when I was young and naïve I believed ABA was chock-full-o' die-hard B.F.
-Skinner followers adament like him against the ravages of punishment.
+Skinner followers adamant like him against the ravages of punishment.
 I met a young philosopher at Barnes and Noble in Howell, New Jersey, who compared my behavioral value system to "a sorry set of impacted wisdom teeth all stuffed up to the gills with religiosity."
 What a laugh!
 His name escapes me now, but I remember how he likened my morality to the philosopher Wittgenstein, whom he said had a behavioral bent, whose work I have yet to examine.

 I told my old-time buddy how my behavioral epistemology, philosophy of knowing, sets the basis of morals in the contingencies of action, in what eventually happens to us as a consequence of our acting on the environment to get what we want and to get away from what we don't want.
-Versed as I was then in B. F. Skinner's operant conditioning discoveries, my original, origninal-source of behavioral science, I would have said something like this, "Under ceteris paribus, all other things (variables) the same, what is good is what is reinforcing, that which causes behavior to strengthen, that which increases the probability that specific behaviors will re-occur under subsequent similar circumstances, according to which the particular behaviors had already been strengthened by the correspondingly previous reinforcers, as we learn by operating upon the social and physical environments, which in turn fill us up with relevant behavioral consequences, which in turn, and with a modicum of seemingly autonomous self-controlled manipulations of our own consequences, control our behaviors.
+Versed then in B. F. Skinner's operant conditioning discoveries, my original source of behavioral science information, I would have said something like this, "Under ceteris paribus, all other things (variables) the same, what is good is what is reinforcing, that which causes behavior to strengthen, that which increases the probability that specific behaviors will re-occur under subsequent similar circumstances, according to which the particular behaviors had already been strengthened by the correspondingly previous reinforcers, as we learn by operating upon the social and physical environments, which in turn fill us up with relevant behavioral consequences, which in turn, and with a modicum of seemingly autonomous self-controlled manipulations of our own consequences, control our behaviors.
 Likewise, what is bad is what is punishing, that which suppresses a rate of response until the punishment or the threat of punishers disappears, that which causes us to escape and avoid aversive people, stimuli, and events, that which causes people to retaliate against punishing individuals or to aggress toward others after having been punished."
 So if we go to eat sushi once, and we loved it, we go again when we feel the urge.
 If we hated it, we avoid it.
 So sushi can be good or bad, depending on the individual.

 It's ironic how things have come full circle.
 I'm still a behaviorist, but a highly ethical one, I expect.
-I reject ABA models and practices unless they can be found in positive-only programs as one small part of a complete program of Positive Behavior Supports (PBS) that ventures well beyond ABA's merely linear, one-response-and-consequence-at-a-time, discrete trials, one that seeks to prevent problems, that rejects punishment as unnecessary and therefore unethical, see LaVigna's Affidavit vs. JRC, p.
+I reject ABA models and practices unless they can be found in positive-only programs as one small part of a complete program of PBS that ventures well beyond ABA's merely linear, one-response-and-consequence-at-a-time, discrete trials, one that seeks to prevent problems, that rejects punishment as unnecessary and therefore unethical, see LaVigna's Affidavit vs. JRC, p.
 3. #4, and that gains the dual consent of parent and child or of surrogate and incapacitated adult in every aspect of a behavior change plan, which neither ABA nor PBS are known to respect in any significant degree.
 So to stop the alleged crime of aggressive panhandling, don't punish the homeless man; get him a job and a home, in a non-ABA/pro-PBS manner, since under linear-only ABA it's "incorrect" to reward a man with what he wants after he emits what they deem to label a "problem behavior," but under non-linear PBS a vast array of current and historical variables impinging upon a target behavior comprises the functional, communicative, and ecological analysis, prevention, and treatment milieu of a particular problem.
 (See LaVigna and Donnellan, 1986, Alternatives to Punishment.)

 JRC has an entire ABA "research" website called EffectiveTreatment.org.
 So ABA loves to claim that it's "effective" in changing autistic people's behavior patterns.
 Achieving a desired effect is nothing to brag about.
 The atom bombs dropped on Nagasaki and Hiroshima, Japan were effective in ending World War II?
 A mass murderer is also effective when he reaches his goals.